🎄 Get 20% off from our JavaScript course for the holidays! 🎄

 <h3>Sub-heading</h3>

-And what matters even more, are your users.
-Put the most important text in your h1, which describes the content of your page.
-Like your blog post or article title.
-If you are interested in some official recommendations from Google, make sure you check out the video below:
+And what matters even more are your users.
+Put the most important text in your h1, which describes the content of your page, for example, your blog post or article title.

 Use a title for your page and proper, descriptive meta tags.
-These are picked up by your local search engine guy and are used for indexing your site.
-So help him out by providing this useful information for him.
-Always use a meta viewport tag so your site will be displayed according to the screen size of the device.
+These are picked up by search engines and are used for indexing your site.
+Always use a meta viewport tag so your site will be displayed properly on a large variety of devices.

 Copied to clipboard!